-CITY OF ) ISLAND OF GUAM) ss.)
-C [state name of affiant signing below], being first duly sworn, deposes and says tnat: offering firm or individual is [state name of offeror company] Affiant is [state one identified bid or proposal. partner of the offeror, an officer of the offeror] making the foregoing representatives, agents, subcontractives and kickbacks set forth ant's knowledge, neither affiant, nor any of the offeror's officers, ctors, or employees have violated, are violating the prohibition against in 2 GAR Division 4 § 11107(e).
-Further, affiant promises, on behalf bition against gratuities and kickbacks as set forth in 2 GAR Division 4 representatives, agents, subcontr ant's knowledge, neither affiant, nor any of the offeror's officers, actors, or employees have offered, given or agreed to give, any former government employee, any payment, gift, kickback, gratuity or with the offeror's proposal. s on behalf of myself as a representative of the offeror, and on behalf of wes, agents, subcontractors, and employees.
-Signature of one of the following: Offeror, if the offeror is an individual; Partner, if the offeror is a partnership; Officer, if the offeror is a corporation.
-Officer, if the offeror is a corporation.
-Subscribed and sworn to before m e this day of , 202 NOTARY PUBLIC My commission expires
+[state name of affiant signing below], being first duly sworn, deposes and says that:

+1. The name of the offering firm or individual is [state name of offeror company] .
+Affiant is [state one of the following: the offeror, a partner of the offeror, an officer of the offeror] making the foregoing identified bid or proposal.

+2. To the best of affiant's knowledge, neither affiant, nor any of the offeror's officers, representatives, agents, subcontractors, or employees have violated, are violating the prohibition against gratuities and kickbacks set forth in 2 GAR Division 4 § 11107(e).
+Further, affiant promises, on behalf of offeror, not to violate the prohibition against gratuities and kickbacks as set forth in 2 GAR Division 4 § 11107(e).

+3. To the best of affiant's knowledge, neither affiant, nor any of the offeror's officers, representatives, agents, subcontractors, or employees have offered, given or agreed to give, any government of Guam employee or former government employee, any payment, gift, kickback, gratuity or offer of employment in connection with the offeror's proposal.

+4. I make these statements on behalf of myself as a representative of the offeror, and on behalf of the offeror's officers, representatives, agents, subcontractors, and employees.

+Signature of one of the following:

+Offeror, if the offeror is an individual; Partner, if the offeror is a partnership; Officer, if the offeror is a corporation.

+this day of , 200.